personalrobotics/ada_feeding/README.md

 ## Running the Demo in Simulation

-Run the following commands from your ROS workspace:
+Run the following commands from your ROS workspace (each in a new terminal unless it terminates immediately).

 1. `catkin build`
-1. `source devel/setup.bash`
+1. `source devel/setup.bash` (in *every* new terminal)
 1. `roscore`
 1. `rviz`
 1. `roslaunch libada simulation.launch` (will put 2 simulated *cantaloupe* on the plate)
 1. `roslaunch ada_feeding feeding.launch` (will quit after writing ROS parameters)
 1. `cd my_catkin_workspace/devel/bin/` and `./feeding`
-1. In RViz, subscribe to the topic `feeding/update/InteractiveMarkers` to actually see the robot.
+1. In RViz, subscribe to the topic `feeding/update/InteractiveMarkers` ("Add" -> "By Topic") to actually see the robot.

 ## Running the Demo on the JACO 2

 ### Additional Workspace Setup

 1) Build your workspace with `catkin build`
-2) Download the checkpoint by going into `src/pytorch_retinanet` and running `load_checkpoint.sh` (or train your own checkpoint)
+2) Download the PRL checkpoint with `. src/pytorch_retinanet/load_checkpoint.sh` (or train your own checkpoint)
-2) Do the same in `src/bite_selection_package`: run `load_checkpoint.sh` (or train your own checkpoint)
+2) Do the same in: `. src/bite_selection_package/load_checkpoint.sh` (or train your own checkpoint)
 3) Make sure your source `devel/setup.bash` in *every* terminal you use.

 ###